-Questions you will be asked by our hospital operator:
+Questions you will be asked:

 - Identify yourself (name and that you are a volunteer) - Location of incident - Does the incident involve a patient, visitor or associate? - Brief description of what happen (i.e., fainting, chest pain, dizzy, etc.)

 Safety Practices